 The trajectory accuracy advantage stems from our gripper-object collaborative representation design.
 While This\&That relies on ambiguous two-key-gesture control and DragAnything operates at the whole-entity movement level, lacking end-effector precision, our method explicitly models the spatial position of both gripper and object throughout the interaction.
 RoboMaster, which uses the same DiT backbone, implicitly models the position of the end-effector during interaction, underperforms in trajectory accuracy.

-VBench evaluation (Tab.~\ref{tab:video_quality_vbench}) reveals our method's balanced strengths: the SVD model leads in temporal stability (97.98 flickering score) and consistency metrics (95.39 subject, 96.57 background), while the DiT variant maintains competitive Imaging quality (68.65) with robust motion handling (98.70 smoothness).
+VBench evaluation results in Tab.~\ref{tab:video_quality_vbench} reveals our method's balanced strengths: the SVD model leads in temporal stability (97.98 flickering score) and consistency metrics (95.39 subject, 96.57 background), while the DiT variant maintains competitive Imaging quality (68.65) with robust motion handling (98.70 smoothness).
 These results collectively validate our approach's effectiveness in both visual quality and trajectory fidelity.
-We also visualize some of the same examples generated by our \name based on SVD, and This\&That are shown in Fig.~\ref{fig:svd-comparison}.
-As shown in the figure, our model keeps the original shape of the original objects, while This\&That suffers from object deformation.
-Fig.~\ref{fig:svd-comparison} presents a side-by-side comparison of manipulation sequences generated by our SVD-based \name and This\&That.
-The visual results demonstrate our method's superior ability to maintain object structural integrity throughout the manipulation process, while This\&That suffers from progressive object deformation that deviates from the original geometry.
-This qualitative advantage aligns with our quantitative metrics, showing better visual quality.
+We also visualize some of the same examples generated by our \name(SVD) and This\&That.
+As shown in Fig.~\ref{fig:svd-comparison}, our model keeps the original shape of the original objects, while This\&That suffers from object deformation.
+This qualitative advantage aligns with our quantitative metrics, showing our superior visual quality.